 Imagine yourself as a government communications apprentice.
 What do you see?
 An office full of middle-aged, middle-class men in suits?
 A formal, intimidating environment?
 A place where you need a degree to fit in?
 Long hours and low pay?
 Or maybe you think apprenticeships are only for manual work.
 There was a time when you might have been right.
 But government communications have changed.
 If you’re bright, enthusiastic and have ideas on how to get people talking about things that matter, we want you to join us.

-From fire safety to superfast broadband to getting more girls interested in engineering, government communicators work on interesting, challenging campaigns and have opportunities to contribute exciting new ideas.
+From promoting international trade to superfast broadband to getting more girls interested in engineering, government communicators work on interesting, challenging campaigns and have opportunities to contribute exciting new ideas.
 Our employees should reflect the people we’re communicating with and we welcome your application whatever your background.
 Bring your different views and experiences and help us make sure our campaigns are relevant and appealing to everyone.

 A Government Communications apprenticeship will develop your knowledge, skills and understanding needed to begin an exciting career in communications.
 Our 18-month apprenticeship combines work in one or more teams across government communications with academic study.